-- (d) stating that this Act applies to the provision of legal services but not to the provision of the non-legal services. - (4) The regulations may make provision for or with respect to the following matters: - (a) the manner in which a disclosure is to be made; - (b) additional matters required be disclosed connection with in the provision of legal services or non-legal services an incorporated by practice. - (5) Without limiting subsection (4), the additional matters may include the kind of services provided by the incorporated legal practice and whether those services are or are not covered by the insurance or other provisions of this Act. - (6) A disclosure under this section to a person about the provision of legal services may relate to the provision of legal services on one occasion or on more than one occasion or on an on-going basis.
+- (d) stating that this Act applies to the provision of legal services but not to the provision of the non-legal services. - (4) The regulations may make provision for or with respect to the following matters: - (a) the manner in which a disclosure is to be made; - additional (b) matters required be disclosed connection in with the provision of legal services or non-legal services by an incorporated legal practice. - (5) Without limiting subsection (4), the additional matters may include the kind of services provided by the incorporated legal practice and whether those services are or are not covered by the insurance or other provisions of this Act. - (6) A disclosure under this section to a person about the provision of legal services may relate to the provision of legal services on one occasion or on more than one occasion or on an on-going basis.